 - Travel expenses

-It is important to check with your umbrella company to see what deductions they will be making from your pay.
-Read our guide to umbrella company expenses for more details.
+It is important to check with your umbrella company to see what deductions they will make from your pay.

 How to calculate your take-home pay